Stingaree, San Diego: Chinese population

-The southwest corner of the Stingaree (between Market, K, First and Fourth) was the site of the city's Chinatown from the 1880s until the 1930s.
+The southwest corner of the Stingaree (between Market, K, First and Fourth) was the site of the city's Chinatown from the 1860s until the 1930s.
 During this period, the Chinese in California were marginalized by sometimes violent anti-Chinese movements, as well as the passage of laws that made it a crime to hire Chinese laborers while there were non-Chinese willing to take the work.
 This, together with a decline in Chinese fishing due to the fear of being blocked readmission into the country from the waters, led to the creation of a thoroughly impoverished and ghettoized population.
 Many Chinese fell prey to the neighborhood's opium dens and gambling houses.

 Social unrest

 The Industrial Workers of the World found a ready audience with the Stingaree's marginalized working-class population.
 Their attempts to organize the residents were met with a 1912 ordinance banning street speaking.
-Furthermore, the city police were given special powers to break up demonstrations.
+The city police were given special powers to break up demonstrations.
 When Emma Goldman came to speak in San Diego, she was driven out of town by vigilantes.
 Her manager Ben Reitman was kidnapped, the initials I.W.W. were branded into his buttocks and he was tarred and sagebrushed.
 What followed were years of demonstrations by the IWW, AFL, and other groups.
 These demonstrations were often violently suppressed by the police, turning the neighborhood into a scene of overt social conflict.